 - Spray a good amount of PAM Original cooking spray into the pan and after 10 seconds add shrimp.

-- Season shrimp with old bay (or your favorite seasoning) a pinch of red pepper flakes and a little Romano cheese and continue to stir shrimp around in pan until they are fully cooked.
+- Season shrimp with old bay (or your favorite seasoning) a pinch of red pepper flakes and a little Romano cheese and continue to stir shrimp around in the pan until they are fully cooked.

 - Add a little bit of pesto to the pan at the end to help with the color, or add a little chopped parsley.